-When Dave was a child, his mother allowed her kids to choose their birthday supper.
-This recipe was his pick.
+Porcupine balls have been a favorite of Dave’s since he was a kid.
+His mother allowed her kids to choose their birthday supper and it was always his pick.
 Porcupine balls are easy to throw together as well as make a double batch and put some in the freezer for a later time.

 The recipe doesn’t call for Ketchup on the top, but Dave likes to have some on the top.
 Guess what this gal does when she makes this recipe!